 Checklist to Ensure Your Documents are Accepted

-Documents must be signed by and contain the official seal of the proper Pennsylvania official.
+Documents must be originals (not photocopies), signed by and contain the official seal of the proper Pennsylvania official.
 NOTE: Diplomas, transcripts and criminal record checks must be notarized by a Pennsylvania notary public prior to requesting an apostille or certification.

 The correct fee must be enclosed.